billdenney/pknca/README.md

 # Citation

-As of version 0.8.0.9002, you can find citation information for the PKNCA package with a call to `citation(package="PKNCA")`.
+Citation information for the PKNCA package is available with a call to `citation(package="PKNCA")`.
 The preferred citation until publication of version 1.0 is below:

 Denney W, Duvvuri S and Buckeridge C (2015).
 “Simple, Automatic Noncompartmental Analysis: The PKNCA R Package.” _Journal of